peterzhukovsky/ukb_transdiagnostic/README.md

 *drawingcircle.m* - a script to generate the colorful outside rim of the circular graphs

-*mktbl.m* - a function to generate a table (useful for parallelization in R2016a)
+*mktbl.m* - a function to generate a table for use with *fitlm* (needed for parallelization in R2016a)

-*clean.m* - a function for removing outliers
+*clean.m* - a function for removing outliers (takes the number of standard deviations from the mean that are considered bounds for outlier detection)